How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 - The number and level of developers required to create the solution.

-As defined earlier, complexity entails the number of roles, integration, design creation, and functionality in the software.
-The higher the number of characters within the solution, the greater its complexity.
+As defined earlier, software development complexity entails the number of roles, integration, design creation, and functionality in the software.

-Also, solutions with more features are more complex than those with lesser features.
 The only exception is instances where those features are sophisticated ones like blockchain, machine learning, or AI.

 To know how complex software is, then first identify the following:

-- The seniority of developers needed to create the solution,
+- The seniority of developers needed to create the solution

-- The skill-set required in development and maintenance,
+- The skill-set required in development and maintenance

 - Number of object types that should be managed in a cloud server

-- The tech stack needed to build the solution,
+- The tech stack needed to build the solution

-- Certifications and licenses are required.
+- Certifications and licenses required.

 Basic Complexity

 An example of software with basic complexity is Blogger.
-Most CRM-based platforms form in this category.

 Average Complexity

-These types of software have multiple basic and complex functionalities.
 Although junior developers can build them, they still require input from senior developers on a number of complex features.
-This type of software is the most common for startups and scale-ups.

 An example of software in this category is BigOven.
 The mobile app has a basic complexity because its main function is to provide users with cooking recipes.